steveblue/architect/ARTICLE.md

 ### build_tools

-Make a new directory called `build_tools` in the root of your project.
+Make a new directory called ‘build_tools’ in the root of your project.

 Let's review the files we should have in the root directory.